 Repatha® is an injectable prescription medicine used:

-That’s why it’s important to talk to your doctor about lifestyle changes and cholesterol-lowering medicines to lower LDL and reduce risk of a devastating heart attack or stroke.
+That’s why it’s important to talk to your doctor about lifestyle changes and cholesterol-lowering medicines to lower bad cholesterol and reduce risk of another devastating heart attack or stroke.

 Do not use Repatha® if you are allergic to evolocumab or to any of the ingredients in Repatha®.